vishnunair639/svelte-vite-daisyui-tailwind-starter/README.md

 # Svelte + Vite

 This template should help get you started developing with Svelte in Vite with Tailwind CSS and DaisyUI integration.
+This is based on the YT video tutorial by Mike https://www.youtube.com/watch?v=mEBPN_9jTAE

 ## Recommended IDE Setup